Necessary and Sufficient Conditions for Capacity-Achieving Private Information Retrieval with Adversarial Servers: Conditions for PIR properties

 \end{theorem} \begin{proof}

 Equation (\ref{robustp3}) is due to Lemma \ref{uniq}, and (\ref{entrobust}) is due to Lemma \ref{asm}.
-Equation (\ref{pri1}) is because (\ref{entrobust}) indicates the number of query realizations is $M$ times larger when $\theta$ is not given than when $\theta = m$, and also because $F$ is chosen uniformly from $\mathcal{F}$.
-Equation (\ref{conc1}) is because $\psi(\cdot)$ is a bijective function. \end{proof} This result indicates that the number of feasible $F$ must be constant for all $\theta$ even though a single query $q_j$ is obtained by the $j$-th server for any $j \in [1:S]$, so that the server can not infer the queries sent to the other servers.
+Equation (\ref{pri1}) is because (\ref{entrobust}) indicates the number of query realizations is $M$ times larger when $\theta$ is not given than when $\theta = m$, and also because $f$ is chosen uniformly from $\mathcal{F}$.
+Equation (\ref{conc1}) is because $\psi(\cdot)$ is a bijective function. \end{proof} This result indicates that the number of feasible $f$ must be constant for all $\theta$ even though a single query $q_j$ is obtained by the $j$-th server for any $j \in [1:S]$, so that the server can not infer the queries sent to the other servers.
 Due to Lemma \ref{sufficientlemma} and Theorem \ref{privtheorem}, (\ref{theoremrobust}) is the sufficient condition for privacy properties (\ref{robustprivacy}) and (\ref{byzantineprivacy}).
 However, some studies \cite{8720234,8423707,8849275} consider (\ref{probpriv}) as the privacy property.
 In that case, (\ref{theoremrobust}) is the necessary and sufficient condition for privacy.
+This condition means that the overall randomness of the queries estimated by the server to be equal, indicating that the privacy property can be evaluated based solely on the random elements of the queries.